jacksonc4/CS308/README.md

 # CS308 VCU Capstone Project

 ## Active/Active Cloud Infrastructure
+The cloud platform for this project is Amazon Web Services (https://aws.amazon.com/).
 All of the necessary files can be downloaded from https://github.com/jacksonc4/CS308.git

 Group members
 ---